Scotts Miracle-Gro Company: History

 Scotts was founded in 1868 by Orlando M. Scott as a premium seed company for the U.S. agricultural industry.
 In the early 1900s, the company began a lawn grass seed business for homeowners, and in 1924, became the first company to ship grass seed products directly to stores.
 Prior to 1924, Scotts products were only available through the mail.
 By 1940, Scotts's sales had reached $1,000,000 and the company had 66 associates.

 In 1971, privately owned O.M.
 Scott & Sons was purchased by ITT, an international business conglomerate.
 Fifteen years later, in 1986, Scotts became an independent company again through a leveraged buyout.
 In 1992, Scotts became a publicly traded company with an initial offering of $19.00 a share and three years later merged with Miracle-Gro, a gardening company, to create the Scotts Miracle-Gro Company.

 During the 2012 United States presidential election, the company endorsed the election of Republican Party candidate Mitt Romney.

+In June 2026, ScottsMiracle-Gro expanded its partnership with Kinaxis, moving all supply chain planning onto the Kinaxis Maestro platform.
+The expansion followed a three-year supply chain overhaul in which ScottsMiracle-Gro reduced its inventory from $1.3 billion to $627 million and cut its distribution centre network from 18 to five facilities, achieving $75 million in cost savings in fiscal 2025.